60 BEST Things To Do In Ireland in 2023

 Read Also: The Best Things To Do In Dingle, Ireland: Complete Travel Guide

-If you're backpacking Ireland, then one of the top things to do is to enjoy a nice freshly cooked meal of fish & chips.
+While backpacking Ireland, you'll also want to enjoy a freshly cooked meal of fish & chips.

 This classic dish is a fond favourite of mine, and there are a few restaurants in Dingle, all famous in their own way for offering great fish & chips.